NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Simethicone

-Simethicone forms a thin layer on the gastric mucosa by forming an additional protective film that isolates the mucosa from contact with "aggressive factors" such as stomach acid, certain types of food or drugs.
+Simethicone forms a thin layer on the gastric mucosa by forming an additional protective film that isolates the mucosa from contact with "aggressive factors" such as stomach acid, certain types of food or medications.
 In addition, it reduces the surface tension of gas bubbles, causing them to combine into larger bubbles in the stomach, "bursting" them and releasing the gas that is trapped in the gastrointestinal tract.

 Recommended dosage: